Move2Hear: Active Audio-Visual Source Separation: Introduction

-We validate our approach using realistic audio-visual SoundSpaces~\cite{chen2020soundspaces} simulations on the Habitat platform~\cite{habitat19iccv} encompassing 47 real-world scanned Matterport3D environments~\cite{Matterport3D}, together with an array of sounds from diverse human speakers, music, and other background distractors.
-Our model successfully learns how to move to hear its target more clearly in unseen environments, outperforming baselines that systematically survey their surroundings, intelligently or randomly explore, or even strive to navigate directly to the source.
+We test our approach with realistic audio-visual SoundSpaces~\cite{chen2020soundspaces} simulations on the Habitat platform~\cite{habitat19iccv} comprising 47 real-world Matterport3D environment scans~\cite{Matterport3D}, along with an array of sounds from diverse human speakers, music, and other background distractors.
+Our model successfully learns how to move to hear its target more clearly in unseen scenes, surpassing baselines that systematically survey their surroundings, smartly or randomly explore, or navigate directly to the source.
 We explore the synergy of both vision and audio for solving this task.

 Our main contributions are 1) we define the active audio-visual separation task, a new direction for embodied AI research; 2) we present the first approach to begin tackling this task, namely a new RL-based framework that integrates sound separation and visual navigation motion policies; and 3) we thoroughly experiment with a variety of sounds, visual environments, and use cases.
 While just the first step in this area, we believe our work lays groundwork to explore new problems for multi-modal agents that move to hear better.